fboes/aerofly-patterns/docs/hems.md

 | -------------------------- | -------- | ---------------------------------------------------- |
 | `properties.marker-symbol` | `string` | any but `heliport` or `hospital`                     |
 | `properties.title`         | `string` | Title of mission, e.g. "Car accident on Main Street" |

+## Using the POI file

+If you want to the "Landegerät: HEMS" can generate POI files for you.
+This file contains positions for an ambulance and a police car to be present at every emergency site.
+Idea donated by [ApfelFlieger](https://www.aerofly.com/community/forum/index.php?thread/23415-searching-for-simple-method-to-add-stock-objects-to-scenery/&postID=150121#post150121).

+You will need to copy the generated POI folder to your Aerofly FS 4 user directory, and there to `scenery/poi`.

 ---